przchojecki/langlands/README.md

 - a *refactoring assistant* (notation unification + “same statement, different paper” detection),
 - a *formalization copilot* (Lean/Coq stubs + interface-level lemmas),
 - and a *red-team tool* (spotting missing hypotheses, hidden uses of finiteness/adjointness, etc.).

+Ideally we would arrive at formalization (e.g. in Lean), that would validate first Gaitsgory proof and then also show new results in local adic context.

 ---